What is an Access Panel?

 Circular fire-rated panels, such as this Flipfix one, can be used in ceilings but not on walls.
 They are a good option if you would like a smooth, circular design.

 In domestic buildings plastic access panels, such as this Exitile one, are sometimes used, as a cheaper, non-fire-rated alternative.
 These could be a good solution if you don’t require fire protection and would like to be able to paint over them easily.

 All of our access panels come in a variety of sizes, catering for all of your needs.
 Follow this link to see our range.

 You may also ask how to open an access panel?
-They are all very easy to open with either a budget lock or no lock.
+They are all very easy to open with various different lock types.
 Stay tuned for a short video demonstrating using a budget lock, which we will be sharing shortly.